 Customer contracts are amortized on a straight-line basis over the period of the agreements, as straight-line best approximates the ratio that current revenues bear to the total of current and anticipated revenues, based on the estimated lives of the assets.
-In accordance with FASB ASC Topic 350 "Intangibles-Goodwill and other", the expected lives of customer contracts were reviewed, and it was
+In accordance with FASB ASC Topic 350 "Intangibles-Goodwill and other", the expected lives of customer contracts were reviewed, and it was determined that customer contracts should be amortized over a life of 8 to 20 years dependent upon customer type.
+The carrying amount and accumulated amortization for customer contracts were as follows:

+Decembe er 31,

+(in thousands) 2009 2008

+Customer contracts \$ 206,215 \$ \$ 207,789

-December 31, (in thousands) 2009 2008 Customer contracts Less: Accumulated amortization \$ 206,215 (85,039) \$ 207,789 (78,697) Customer contracts, net \$ 121,176 \$ 129,092
+Less: Accumulated amortization (85,039) (78,697)

+Customer contracts, net \$ 121,176 \$ \$ 129,092